DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/js_clients/js_with_backend.md

 cookies will be sent from the front end to the BFF.

-Create a new ASP.NET Core web application and add it to the solution by running the following commands from the *quickstart/src* directory:
+Create a new ASP.NET Core web application and add it to the solution by running the following commands from the *src* directory:

 ```console
 dotnet new web -n JavaScriptClient